sulu/sulu/UPGRADE.md

 <property name="snippets" type="snippet_selection" />
 ```

+### BundleReady and BundleReadyPromise removed

+**This change only affects you if you have used a 2.0.0 alpha release before**

+The `bundleReady` call is not longer needed and needs to be removed from your bundle `index.js`.

 ### Router removeUpdateRouteHook

 **This change only affects you if you have used a 2.0.0 alpha release before**